THE GUARDIANSHIP PROCESS - 5 STAGES

 WHO IS AASGAA?

-Guardianship and administration also referred to as trustees, exist in all states and territories in Australia.
+Guardianship and administration, also referred to as trustees, exist in all states and territories in Australia.

 Australian Capital Territory (ACT), New South Wales (NSW), Northern Territory (NT), Queensland (Qld), South Australia (SA), Tasmania (Tas), Victoria (Vic), and Western Australia (WA).
+All the States and Territories have public guardianship and public trustee regimes.

 • State public trustees, who are paid, strangers.